Bay of Fundy

 Six Ways to Experience the Bay of Fundy Tides

 As a native Nova Scotian growing up around the Bay of Fundy, I didn’t realize what a very big deal laying claim to the world’s highest tides actually is.
 It is a very big deal .
 If you haven’t had the opportunity to experience this phenomenon ( It is one of the 7 Wonders of North America , after all) then you are in for a treat.
 Several treats, in fact.
 Here are six of my favorites, in no particular order.
-Tidal Bore/Tidal Bore Rafting Shubenacadie River Runners (the only one I’ve tried-there are several) 8681 NS-215, Maitland, NS B0N 1T0 Truro Tidal Bore Viewing Centre 103 Tidal Bore Rd,…
+Tidal Bore/Tidal Bore Rafting Shubenacadie River Wranglers (the only one I’ve tried-there are several) 8681 NS-215, Maitland, NS B0N 1T0 Truro Tidal Bore Viewing Centre 103 Tidal Bore…

 -